o1-labs/rfcs/0008-zkvk-keccak-round.md

 ### Keccak chip

+Support for padding shall be provided.
+In the Keccak PoC, this step takes place at the Snarky layer.
+It checks that the correct amount of bits in the $10*1$ rule are added until reaching a multiple of 1088 bits, and then adds 512 more zero bits to each block to form a full state.

+If the input is not previously expanded, the next step is to expand all 25 words.
+Each word of 64 bits will be split into 4 parts of 16 real bits each.
+The expansion itself will be performed through the lookup table containing all $2^{16}$ entries.
+This step would require $4\times25=100$ lookups.

 The support for the Keccak hash function will require the following gate types:

 - `StateXOR`: performs XOR of two $5\times5$ states